On the heapability of finite partial orders: Maximal heapable subsets of interval orders

-The result is simple for $r=1$: if $I_{1}$ is part of an optimal solution then there is nothing to prove, since $I_{1}$ can only participate in a heap-ordered tree as its root.
-If, on the other hand, $I_{1}$ is not part of an optimal solution, then consider such a solution $\Gamma$.
+The result is simple for $r=1$: if $I_{1}$ is part of an optimal $k$-heapable subset then there is nothing to prove, since $I_{1}$ can only participate in a $k$-heapable subset as the root of its corresponding tree.
+This happens because $I_{1}\sqsubseteq I_{s}$ for all $s\geq 1$.
+If, on the other hand, $I_{1}$ is not part of an optimal subset, then consider such a solution $\Gamma$.
 Create a new solution $\Gamma_{1}$ with the same tree shape by replacing the root interval $I$ of $\Gamma$ by $I_{1}$ (thus obtaining tree $T_{1}$).
 This is legal, since $I_{1}$ ends earlier than $I$.